Jdouville8/ideasthesia-creative-prompt-generator/README.md

   - Live word and character counter
   - Download your writing as `.txt`
   - Progress tracking toward word count goals

+- **AI Feedback System**:
+  - Submit your writing for constructive AI analysis once you reach the word count target
+  - Powered by OpenAI GPT-3.5-turbo for intelligent, context-aware feedback
+  - Critical, honest feedback that addresses you directly (not generic "the student" responses)
+  - Markdown-formatted feedback with clear sections:
+    - **Strengths**: What worked well in your writing
+    - **Areas for Improvement**: Specific suggestions for growth
+    - **Next Steps**: Actionable advice for revision
+  - Feedback considers the exercise type, genres, difficulty level, and word count requirements

 ![Writing Prompt Demo](assets/writing-prompt-demo.gif)